#vertical parking lifts

 5) Raptor (x 1 ride)

-I have been dying to get back on this ride, because I was super underwhelmed by it after my one and only ride in 45ish degree weather in October 2022.
-I knew it wasn't running at its full potential, and boy, was that correct.
+This has been one of my more anticipated coasters to re-ride for a while, because I was super underwhelmed by it after my one and only ride in 45ish degree weather in October 2022.
+I figured it wasn't running at its full potential, and boy, was that correct.
 My ride on this trip was so much better.
 It was flying through the layout, and the midcourse was barely hitting.
 It has a nice, long layout.
 The vertical loop is forceful, and the zero-g roll, the cobra roll, and the corkscrews are all super snappy.
 But what really makes this ride stand out are all the low-to-the-ground turns between elements in the second half, particularly the long helix finale that feels like it might rip your feet off.
 Raptor is not nearly as unhinged as Alpengeist, which still reigns supreme for me, but it is definitely up there in terms of great, forceful B&M inverts.
 I also go back and forth on whether I prefer Raptor or Millennium Force.
 (Also, I have to mention that my restraint came up one notch on the lift hill.
 I pulled it back down, and it was fine.
 I wonder if this is the sort of thing that happens to people that makes them freak out and think their restraint isn't locked anymore at all.
 Interesting.)

 6) Rougarou (x 1 ride)

 My hot take for the day is that Rougarou is better than Gatekeeper.
 I really liked it when I rode it on my first trip, but after seeing how much everyone hates on it, I thought maybe it was a fluke.
 But no, I enjoyed it just as much this time.
 It has a really good drop and a really, large, forceful vertical loop and dive loop.
 The second half is what most people seem to hate, but I love it.
 The fact that this ride was originally built as a stand-up gives it a unique layout and a unique feel compared to other floorless coasters.
-Where other floorless coasters would have a cobra roll, this ride has the inclined loop and corkscrew.
-It also has unique transitions/profiling due to originally being a stand-up.
-It has some fun, swooping turns between elements and some weird moments like that snap to the right after the inclined loop, which I love, and the snap to the left into the midcourse.
+Where other floorless coasters would have a cobra roll, this ride has the inclined loop.
+It also has unique transitions/profiling, including some fun, swooping turns between elements and some weird moments like that snap to the right after the inclined loop (which I love) and the snap to the left into the midcourse.
 It's just a weirder, more aggressive ride than a lot of B&Ms, which is something I really enjoy.

 7) Gatekeeper (x 1 ride)